islamhaqq/UnrealEngineDeepDive/README.md

 * Python - For enabling developers to create editor widgets `ThirdParty/Python3`
 * Steamworks - For enabling Steam online services
 * Oculus - Oculus VR support
 * WebRTC - Standing for Web Real-Time Communication, it is a technology that uses web sockets to enable real-time communication between web browsers and mobile applications, without the need for a plugin or external app.
 This enables seamless streaming of video, audio, and data which enables video conferences, augmented reality, and online gaming.
 In the case for Unreal Engine, it is used extensively for Pixel Streaming.
 Using a client-server model instead of peer-to-peer, Pixel Streaming video encodes rendered Unreal Engine content and audio running on a server and streams it to connected web browsers or mobile applications for decoding without powerful hardware client-side. `ThirdParty/WebRTC`
 * SpeedTree - For generating and rendering trees

-Their respective source code and pre-built `.lib` files are located in their corresponding folders.
-However, they are not viewable in your solution explorer until you generate the project files adding the `-THIRDPARTY` flag to the `GenerateProjectFiles.bat`
+Their respective source code and pre-built `.lib` (`.a` for Linux) files are located in their corresponding folders.
+However, they are not viewable in your solution explorer until you generate the project files adding the `-THIRDPARTY` flag to the `GenerateProjectFiles.bat` The `.lib` files are intermediate libraries of object files (intermediate sdk source code files) produced as part of the compilation process that are later used to link to the final executable.

 ### Graphics